 Second, because it was hard to truly assess student learning during the pandemic, Steve and some of the other science teachers at his school started doing one-on-one 10-minute Zoom interviews to help them to assign grades.
 It was such a personal, effective, and enjoyable experience that he’d love to try to find a way to keep doing that in the future.

 Steve’s career path: How he landed in the classroom

-Steve’s original career path was to become a college professor, but after not enjoying his research experience in grad school, his plans shifted towards the classroom.
-Steve had the opportunity to be a general chemistry teaching assistant as an undergrad, work as a lab instructor, and as a graduate teaching assistant.
-These experiences helped him to know that he would enjoy teaching as a career, so he pursued that path and became a full-time high school chemistry teacher in 1989.
+Steve’s original plan was to become a college professor.
+As a graduate student at California Institute of Technology (Caltech) he learned that he enjoyed the teaching aspects of his time there more than working on research.
+As a college professor, he knew that research would always be part of his career expectations.
+As an undergraduate Steve had the opportunity to be a general chemistry teaching assistant and lab instructor; and as a graduate student at Caltech he was a teaching assistant.
+These experiences helped him to know that he really enjoyed teaching, so he pursued that path and became a full-time high school chemistry teacher in 1989 after earning his masters in Chemistry.
 At one point early in his career he was offered a community college instructor position and a high school teaching position at the same time.
 When asked why he chose high school over community college he said,

 “I want to sculpt people and bring out the best they can be.
 High school age is a time where a teacher can do that.”

 Steve loves being a high school chemistry teacher